MichelleRios-tech/MichelleRios-tech/README.md

 ### Hi there 👋
-My name is Irving Rios currently working as Jr Software developer.
-I love technology and have a huge interest in Artificial Inteligence, computer vison and humnan-machine interaction,
+My name is Irving Rios, Jr Software developer that worked at Torre.ai from November-2021 to December-2023.

  - I invite you to check my linked in profile ===> www.linkedin.com/in/iriosc0900

 #### `My technical proficiencies include:` <br>